leogismap/Global_spatial_autocorrelation_2024_presidential_election_virginia/README.md

 This is similar to regular correlation, which measures how two different things change together (like height and weight).
 However, spatial autocorrelation focuses on how one thing changes across different locations.

+In this example, we explored how global measures of spatial autocorrelation can help us determine whether the overall spatial distribution of our phenomenon aligns with a geographically random process.

-The 2024 U.S. presidential election results in Virginia exhibited spatial autocorrelation.
+The 2024 U.S. presidential election results in Virginia exhibited global spatial autocorrelation.
 This means that voting patterns in neighboring areas were similar, rather than randomly distributed.
 For example, Kamala Harris won Virginia with 51.8% of the vote, largely due to strong support in urban and suburban areas like Northern Virginia, Richmond, and Norfolk, where she secured significant majorities.
 Conversely, Donald Trump dominated in rural and western parts of the state, as well as in areas like Hanover County and Virginia Beach​

 This geographic clustering of political preferences aligns with the concept of spatial autocorrelation.
 Democratic-leaning areas, often urban and suburban, showed high voter support for Harris, while Republican-leaning rural regions strongly backed Trump.
-The voting pattern was not randomly dispersed but instead reflected regional demographic, economic, and social similarities​
+The voting pattern was not randomly dispersed but instead reflected regional demographic, economic, and social similarities.
-POLITICO

-Thus, Virginia's 2024 election results provide a clear example of spatial autocorrelation, where the political leaning of a given county was strongly influenced by the voting behavior of neighboring counties.
+Thus, Virginia's 2024 election results provide a clear example of global spatial autocorrelation, where the political leaning of a given county was strongly influenced by the voting behavior of neighboring counties.

 ![](./Virginia_vote.png)